 Incentives and Grants

 Businesses that locate or expand an industrial or office enterprise in Randolph County may qualify for local incentives in addition to those offered by the State of North Carolina.
-Incentives are performance based and require capital investment and creation of quality jobs.
+Incentives are performance based and require capital investment and creation of quality jobs (provide health insurance benefits and meet or exceed the county's private sector average wage of $37,865).
+The typical local incentives for qualifying companies is a cash grant equivalent to fifty percent of the companies anticipated property tax liability over a three to five year period.
 Final approval is subject to the governing authority.

 Local governments work in partnership with state and private allies to improve and extend utility access to service the needs of companies that are locating or expanding in the county.